The government passes laws that define federal and state crimes and their respective punishments. This body of law is known as criminal law.

-There are two main categories of crimes: felonies and misdemeanors.
+According to Festus sex crimes attorney, there are two main categories of crimes: felonies and misdemeanors.

 A felony offense is considered to be a more serious crime.
 Usually, states and the federal government consider any crime with a punishment of one year or more in prison to be a felony offense although there are some states that label any crime with a prison sentence as a felony.

 Less serious crimes are called misdemeanors.
 Most states consider a misdemeanor offense to be a crime that is punishable by less than one year in prison.
 Some states consider a misdemeanor to be any crime that is punishable by a fine or light jail time.